-The key messages as far as in-house manufacture and use is concerned are that for Northern Ireland the EU MDR Article 5.5 must be applied from 26th May 2021 and the MHRA have provides a guidance document.
-In GB, for the time being, the UK 2002 MDR+ apply with no explicit regulatory requirements for IHMU.
+The key messages as far as in-house manufacture and use is concerned are that for Northern Ireland, the EU MDR Article 5.5 must be applied from 2021 and the MHRA have provided a quidance document.
+In GB, for the time being, the UK

+2002 MDR+ apply with no explicit regulatory requirements for IHMU.
 However other health and safety regulations may apply in some circumstances, and these 'best-practice' guidelines will be useful even in the Northern Ireland context as will the NI guidance document in the GB context.